AdityaNikhil/Face-X/Face-Mask-Detection/Readme.md

 # Face Mask Detection Using `facex-library`
 The `FaceX` finally has it's own `face mask detection` algorithm which anybody can use by writing only one line of code.
 It can support both images and videos at the same time.

-For more information about the all new `facex-library`, checkout this [link]([Face-X/facex-library at master · akshitagupta15june/Face-X (github.com)](https://github.com/akshitagupta15june/Face-X/tree/master/facex-library)).
+For more information about the all new `facex-library`, checkout readme at this [link](https://github.com/akshitagupta15june/Face-X/tree/master/facex-library).

 Join this [discussion](https://github.com/akshitagupta15june/Face-X/discussions/323) for any queries or changes.